microsoft/vscode-remote-try-dotnet/README.md

 2. **Linux users:** Update `USER_UID` and `USER_GID` in `.devcontainer/Dockerfile` with your user UID/GID if not 1000 to avoid creating files as root.

+3. If you want to enable **HTTPS**, see [enabling HTTPS](#enabling-https) to reuse your local development cert in the container.

+4. This container also runs as a non-root user with sudo access by default.
+Comment out `"-u", "vscode"` in the `runArgs` property array in `.devcontainer/devcontainer.json` if you'd prefer to run as root.

-3. If you're not yet in a development container:
+5. If you're not yet in a development container:
    - Clone this repository.
    - Press <kbd>F1</kbd> and select the **Remote-Containers: Open Folder in Container...** command.
    - Select the cloned copy of this folder, wait for the container to start, and try things out!